torqie/bamazon/README.md

 ` npm install `

-* Now open up [mysql workbench](https://www.mysql.com/products/workbench/) or [sequelpro](https://www.sequelpro.com/) login to your mysql server and run the follow query to create the database, tables, and add some data to the tables.
+* Now open up [mysql workbench](https://www.mysql.com/products/workbench/) or [sequelpro](https://www.sequelpro.com/)
+login to your mysql server and run the following query to create the database, tables, and add some data to the tables.

 ```
 DROP DATABASE IF EXISTS bamazon;
 CREATE DATABASE bamazon;